 3. “Thunder” by Image Dragons

-A fast-paced tune for anyone who’s ever felt like an outsider, this song is all about doing your own thing and not caring what others think.
+A fast-paced tune for anyone who’s ever felt like an outsider, this song is all about doing your own thing and not conforming to society’s standards.

 4. “Thunder Island” by Jay Ferguson

 The song paints a beautiful picture of spending time on an island, surrounded by the sun and the sea.
-However, the idyllic mood is interrupted by a thunderstorm, which serves as a metaphor for the end of the relationship.
+However, the idyllic mood is interrupted by a thunderstorm, which acts as a metaphor for the end of the relationship.